Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

 Taken together, our assessment of the three phases of the protocol lifecycle shows that all of the protocols examined still present security and integrity risks that cannot be ignored.
 Each protocol exhibits strengths in some areas, but none of them offers complete protection across the entire lifecycle.
-The first phase suffers from weak identity assurance, incomplete signing, and open enrollment models.
-The second phase exposes runtime behavior to implicit trust and long-lived credentials.
-Finally, the last phase reveals some of the most persistent vulnerabilities, including stale privileges, unverified updates, version drift, and dependency asynchrony.

-This pattern is not surprising.
-These protocols are young and rapidly evolving and have only recently moved from experimental tools to real distributed systems.
-To date, there has been limited research, formal analysis, and adversarial evaluation of these protocols.
-It is important to note that as agent ecosystems expand and interoperability becomes a practical requirement, trust in these protocols cannot be based on optimistic assumptions or informal security practices, and support for security-sensitive or cross-organizational workflows needs to be given greater attention.

 If these protocols are to be deployed in environments with sensitive data or requiring cross-domain coordination, they must address their fundamental vulnerabilities.
-They must provide stronger identity foundations, mandatory signing and version management, coordinated revocation mechanisms, and so on, so that organizations have the necessary authority to deploy these protocols.
-In short, all four protocols show promise, but they have structural weaknesses that must be addressed before they can support reliable and secure multi-agent systems at scale.
-The sooner these gaps are identified and addressed, the sooner these protocols can become reliable foundations for the next generation of agent-based applications.